This article examines why communication skills are essential for your development and where to focus.

 How many times have you been frustrated by someone’s inability to make themselves understood?
-And we’re not just talking about a failure to find the right words, correct grammar, or being clear in what they say.
+And we’re not just talking about a failure to find the right words, correct grammar, or be clear in what they say.
 However, all of these are helpful, of course.
 Were you able to “get the message”?
-And, importantly, how did you feel about the person communicating to you?
+And how did you feel about the person communicating with you?

 Poor communication can make you feel bad

-Now think about whether that applies to you.
+Now, think about whether that applies to you.
 And before you brush it off with an “Of course it doesn’t”, think again.
 We’ve all failed in this respect at one time or another.
-So analyze what went wrong: was it just because the other person was “stupid” or wasn’t paying attention?
+So, analyze what went wrong: was it just because the other person was “ignorant” or wasn’t paying attention?
 Was it really about the fact that they disagreed with you and didn’t listen?
 Or is there a pattern in it somewhere, where you fall somehow?
 Are you the great boss or the social animal?
-So how do people think about you as a result?
+So, how do people think about you as a result?

 In this self-appraisal, remember that communication skills show up in three ways, all of which can be improved by an online training course from, for example, ZandaX.
 They are well-established specialists in personal development.